Ivar (wrestler)

-Todd James Smith (born March 3, 1984) is an American professional wrestler currently signed to WWE, where he performs on the SmackDown brand under the ring name Ivar.
+Todd James Smith (born March 3, 1984) is an American professional wrestler.
+He is signed to WWE, where he performs on the Raw brand under the ring name Ivar.
+He is in a tag team with Erik called The War Raiders, where they are two-time World Tag Team Champions and a former one-time NXT Tag Team Champions.
+He is also a trainer at the WWE Performance Center in Orlando, Florida.

-He is also known under the ring name Hanson, which he used from 2013 to 2019.
-Smith and Raymond Rowe (now known as Erik), have been a regular tag team since 2014, initially under the name War Machine, then later War Raiders, The Viking Experience, and The Viking Raiders.
-Smith and Rowe have held tag team championships on two continents, being two times IWGP Tag Team Champions in Japan and having won the ROH World Tag Team Champion, the NXT Tag Team Championship and the WWE Raw Tag Team Championship in the United States.
+He is also known under the ring name Hanson, which he used from 2013 to 2019, and under the ring name Handsome Johnny, which was used most of his career prior to 2013.
+Smith and Raymond Rowe (now known as Erik), have been a regular tag team since 2014, initially under the name War Machine, then later War Raiders, The Viking Experience, Viking Raiders, and currently War Raiders.
+Smith and Rowe have held tag team championships on three continents, being two-time IWGP Tag Team Champions in Japan, the WCPW Tag Team Championship in England, and having won the ROH World Tag Team Championship in the United States.

 Professional wrestling career

 Early career (2001–2013)

 Trained by Killer Kowalski, Smith made his debut in 2001.
 For the next several years, he worked for a number of independent professional wrestling promotions throughout New England, most notably New England Championship Wrestling and Chaotic Wrestling.
 Well known for his tag team background, he was part of The Trendsetters with Max Bauer and Pretty Psycho with Psycho.
 He and Brian Milonas were also the head instructors at the Chaotic Wrestling training facility in North Andover, Massachusetts.

-Smith appeared on Velocity on December 16, 2005, losing to Doug Basham.
+Smith appeared on Velocity on December 17, 2005, losing to Doug Basham.
 The following year, on September 15, 2006, he appeared on SmackDown as Todd Hansen in a losing effort to Sylvester Terkay.

 On February 16, 2008, Smith defeated Brandon Locke for the NECW Television Championship in Quincy, Massachusetts.
 The title was vacated on April 22, 2008, due to an injury Smith suffered in a title defense.
 On June 1, 2008, Smith became the champion again after defeating Chase Del Monte in a tournament final held at Suffolk Downs.
 In late 2008 a series of vignettes featuring Smith began to air during Chaotic Wrestling live events and on the web, showed Handsome Johnny discovering himself on a trip abroad and lead to the introduction of "The Duke of Elegance" Don Chesterfield into Chaotic storylines.
 Smith also used this character for the Eastern Wrestling Alliance as well as Front Row Wrestling.
 In NECW, he changed his ring name in 2010 to "Handsome" Johnny Hayes.